rt2zz/joiify/README.md

 ## API
 Joiify accepts one argument the "scheme" which should be one of the following:
 ### Joiify(scheme)
-Convert the a joiify "scheme" into a Joi "schema" where `scheme`: one of the following
+Convert the a joiify "scheme" into a Joi "schema" where the `scheme` argument is one of the following
-* `type`: See type values below
+* `string`: A value which is converted to a corresponding Joi type
 * `Object`: An object.
 Object children will be recursively Joiified.
 * `Array`: An array.
 Array children will be used to validate array elements.
+See details below for conversion rules

 ### Type Conversion